Jaseci-Labs/jaseci/examples/CanoniCAI/codelabs/6_speech2text_and_text2speech.md

 **Transcribe**

 The specified audio's written transcript will be returned by `stt.transcribe` action.
-The audio can be provided as a mp3 file, a list of amplitude values (array), the url to the audio(mp3) file.
+The audio can be provided as a mp3 file, a list of amplitude values (array), the URL to the audio(mp3) file.

 Example

 > **Note**
 >
->Here in all the below example's we are trying with the `url` option. if you wanna try with an mp3 file or with list of amplitudes try giving the input parameters accordingly.
+>Here in all the below example's we are trying with the `URL` option. if you wanna try with an mp3 file or with list of amplitudes try giving the input parameters accordingly.

 ```jac